 “As the world becomes increasingly interconnected, both economically and socially, technology adoption remains one of the defining factors in human progress.”

 In terms of major gift fundraising, the assumption is fairly simple.
 If you had the resources to purchase these convenient devices, wouldn’t you have them?
 High net worth households are among the highest percentages when it comes to “gadget” ownership.

 It makes sense, then, to use these items to communicate your nonprofit mission and your needs for support online whenever possible.
 Potential donors in the major gift category are using mobile devices of all kinds and clearly, they enjoy using them.

 Of course, not all major gift prospects (nor donors of more modest means) are comfortable using mobile devices and social media.
 I know an elderly donor who still prefers visiting on the telephone, and this donor also prefers the fax for follow-up.
-Having said that, I know some Millennials who surprisingly still think social media is a waste of time.
-But as time moves forward, they are the exceptions!
+Having said that, I know some people who are in younger generations who surprisingly still think social media is a waste of time.
+But as time moves forward, they are the exceptions.